xiaowudeshen/UNO/README.md

 ```
 * --model_checkpoint: directory for saved model weights and config file
 * --next_step: next self training step, choose from R1, R2, R3
+* --only_domain: zero-shot testing domain, it should be consistent with the except_domain during the joint training period

 **Oracle Results for any Baseline or Checkpoint**
 ```console
 ❱❱❱ python self_step_oracle.py --train_batch_size 8 --GPU 1 --mode "self_training" --slot_lang question --saving_dir t5_self_oracle --n_epochs 1 --only_domain $domain --next_step "R1" --model_checkpoint ${model_checkpoint}
 ```
 * --model_checkpoint: directory for saved model weights and config file
+* --only_domain: zero-shot testing domain, it should be consistent with the except_domain during the joint training period